finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     ReferencePortfolioApi apiInstance = new ReferencePortfolioApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the reference portfolio.
     String code = "code_example"; // String | The code of the reference portfolio.
 Together with the scope this uniquely identifies   the reference portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | Events between this time (inclusive) and the toEffectiveAt are returned.
     String toEffectiveAt = "toEffectiveAt_example"; // String | Events between this time (inclusive) and the fromEffectiveAt are returned.
     OffsetDateTime asAtTime = OffsetDateTime.now(); // OffsetDateTime | The asAt time for which the result is valid. try {
-      ResourceListOfConstituentsAdjustmentHeader result = apiInstance.listConstituentsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAtTime);
+      ResourceListOfConstituentsAdjustmentHeader result = apiInstance.listConstituentsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt)
+            .asAtTime(asAtTime)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReferencePortfolioApi#listConstituentsAdjustments");